 - Step 6.
 Monitor your key metrics and promote your marketplace platform to acquire more users.

 Let’s delve into how to create an online marketplace website, how to estimate your budget, and what you can do right now to make your service prosperous.

-Before You Build Your Own Online Marketplace: What Is the Potential of Your Idea?
+Before You Build Your Own Marketplace: What Is the Potential of Your Idea?

 Not every marketplace startup starts with a superb idea.
 Sometimes this idea needs to be adapted to the needs of a specific market to become successful.
-So, it’s vital to analyze the market volume before actually testing an idea.
+So, it’s vital to analyze the market volume before actually setting up a marketplace website.
 It’ll help you to determine which part of the market you’ll target.

 What Is the Potential of a Marketplace Idea?

 Online shopping is one of the most widespread online activities worldwide.
 The Global retail e-commerce sales are forecasted to grow to 5.4 trillion US dollars in 2022, with marketplaces taking a tidbit of these extra sales.
 Let’s take a look at the statistic: